 - A salad bar (but watch out for foods high in fat and sodium such as croutons and cream-based dressing)

 - Cooked veggies without batter or heavy sauces

 - Low-fat milk or yogurt for cereal or granola

 - Whole pieces of fruit or fresh fruit salad

 - Seltzer water or diet soda

 For recommendations tailored to individual dietary needs, food experiences, and taste preferences, you can meet with a registered dietitian.
-Columbia students can make an appointment by contacting Medical Services (Morningside) or the Student Health Service (CUMC).
 The staff at the dining hall are also a great resource, as they are familiar with the menus.
 They may be able to answer your questions regarding foods that are prepared in a healthier manner, and the concerns of other students trying to eat a balanced diet.
 For even more tips on navigating the dining hall, check out MyPlate’s 10 Tips: Be Choosy in the Dining Hall.